The Clear Edge

 • What’s blocked (with specific ask)

-Everyone reads updates on their schedule.
-Questions asked in the thread.
-Critical blockers flagged for sync discussion.
+Everyone reads updates on their own schedule.
+Questions stay in the thread, and the team only flags true blockers for a live discussion.

-Time saved: 4.5 hours weekly in meetings → 30 minutes weekly writing updates + 15 minutes reading team updates = 3.75 hours weekly saved per person.
+Time saved: 4.5 hours weekly in meetings turns into 30 minutes weekly writing updates + 15 minutes reading team updates, which adds up to 3.75 hours weekly saved per person.

-Across 15 people: 56 hours weekly returned to productive work.
+Across 15 people, that returns 56 hours weekly to productive work instead of status meetings.

 Week 5-8: Timezone-Friendly Meeting System

-Some synchronous coordination is necessary.
-The question is: how little can you use?
+ome synchronous coordination is necessary.
+The real question is how little you can get away with.

-Ayesha identified 3 meeting types that actually required synchronous time:
+Ayesha identified 3 meeting types that truly needed live time:

-Critical decision meetings: Complex decisions requiring real-time debate (not common, maybe 2-3 monthly)
+• Critical decision meetings: complex decisions that require real-time debate (rare, maybe 2–3 per month)

-For a distributed team across 8+ time zones, “everyone joins at same time” is impossible.
+For a distributed team across 8+ time zones, having everyone join at the same time is not realistic.

-Core hours: 4-hour window daily where 60%+ of team overlaps (optimized for most common timezones)
+• Core hours: a 4-hour daily window where at least 60% of the team overlaps, optimized for the most common time zones

 Example: Monthly all-hands rotates: